-Kona coffee is undoubtedly one of the best coffee strains, not only in the United States but also in the world.
-Farmers grow the beans on the slopes of Mauna Lau and Hualalai volcanoes, with altitudes reaching 3,000 feet.
-These rich growing conditions yield tremendously complex flavors and aromas that make coffee from this region a standard for excellence.
+Kona coffee is one of the best coffee strains, not only in the United States but also in the world.
+Farmers grow the beans on the slopes of Mauna Lau and Hualalai volcanoes.
+The altitudes reach 3,000 feet.
+These rich growing conditions yield complex flavors that make the coffee from this region a standard for excellence.

 The price per pound of Kona coffee isn’t cheap, but the world-class flavors justify the cost.
 People that get a medium or dark-roast ground premium Hawaiian coffee from Koa Coffee will get the treat of a chocolaty medium-bodied beverage.
-Make sure when you purchase a bag to only buy from Hawaiian sellers to ensure you’re getting an authentic experience and taste.
+Make sure when you buy a bag to buy from Hawaiian sellers.
+This ensures you’re getting an authentic experience and taste.

 Kona also has a unique grading system for coffee beans.
-The highest mark possible is Extra Fancy, which includes ten percent or fewer defects per bag, followed by Fancy and No. 1.
-In addition to whole coffee beans, Koa Coffee offers pre-ground varieties as well.
+The highest mark is Extra Fancy, which includes ten percent or less defects per bag, followed by Fancy and No. Besides to whole coffee beans, Koa Coffee offers pre-ground varieties as well.

 These propriety blends of 100% Kona coffee beans come in a grind tailored for most coffee consumers.
-The complexion is evenly granular and sits in the middle of the grind spectrum, so it works well for drip grind and Keurigs.
+The complexion is granular and sits in the middle of the grind spectrum.